FieryCod/holy-lambda/doc/1-01-rationale.md

 **Features**
 - interceptors
-- ring request, response model
+- ring request, response alike model
 - async handlers

 ## Java runtime
-Prior work towards targeting Java runtime was done by [uswitch/lambada](https://github.com/uswitch/lambada), but lacked being convenient.
-Holy lambda in the other hand is very convenient and does things which lambada lacked:
+Prior work towards targeting Java runtime was done by [uswitch/lambada](https://github.com/uswitch/lambada), but lacked being convenient and fast.
+Holy lambda in the other hand is very convenient extremely fast, and does things which lambada lacked:

 - full class identifier is created during macro expansion of `deflambda`
 - request is automatically slurped and converted to a map